Healing of a Topological Scar: Coordination Defects in a Honeycomb Lattice: Results and Discussion

-The ($5^*8^{**}5^*$) defect is fully healed (i.e. attains zero net gaussian curvature) after addition of a single row, while one of the two five-fold defects added in growth over the ($5^*8^*5^2$) defect disappears upon addition of another row.
-These two structures should then grow further through only the addition of six-fold rings, yielding a fairly small overall point defect complex.
-The ($5^*9^*$) defect, on the other hand, has over-screened the Gaussian curvature by two pentagons and so we propagate it for a third row, after which is has a one-heptagon excess (Fig.~\ref{paths}).
+The $(5^*8^{**})(5^*)$ defect is fully healed (i.e.\ attains zero net gaussian curvature) after addition of a single row, while one of the two five-fold defects added in growth over the $(5^*8^*)(5^2)$ defect disappears upon addition of another row.
+These two structures should then grow further through the addition of six-fold rings, yielding a fairly small overall point defect complex.
+The $(5^*9^*)(5^4)$ defect, on the other hand, has over-screened the Gaussian curvature by two pentagons and so we propagate it for a third row, after which it has a one-heptagon excess (Fig.~\ref{paths}).
 As the curvature excess is now only a single ring, further growth is performed row-by-row, considering patterns of compensatory defect rings adjacent or near-adjacent to defect rings in the prior row, until the structure fully heals.
 This row-by-row method successfully reproduces the outcomes of the more detailed algorithm for all prior rows and is more computationally efficient.
+The lowest energy growth pathway, row-by-row, is depicted on the left side of Fig.~\ref{paths}; a close alternative is shown on the right.
+Although the total energies of these large defect complexes relative to a defect-free sheet is substantial, these two structures follow the lowest energy pathways conditional on the initial two-coordinate defect having formed and not immediately terminated in $(5^*8^{**})(5^*)$, i.e.\ they are kinetically favored outcomes for growth from an initial coordination defect nucleus.

+A $(5^*8^{**})(5^*)$ termination whose second coordination defect is a carbon atom with two hydrogens attached is unlikely under low hydrogen partial pressure, and graphene can be grown under such conditions\citep{zhang_role_2014}.
+The larger defect complexes in our analysis tend to be more favored under such conditions (which also promote more kinetically controlled graphene growth).
+Coordination defects could be promoted by introducing during growth trace amounts of species that favor two-fold coordination to sp$^2$ carbon or species that favor one-fold coordination to carbon at the growth edge and bind tightly enough that they are not displaced during growth, since a `capped carbon'' is effectively a two-fold coordination defect.